Dhurandhar 2 Review: Ranveer Singh ROARS as Hamza with intensity, style and gripping build-up | Bollywood Life

 Battle for Lyari's next king

-What unfolds next is something 'you are not ready' to think yet

-Overall, the movie is gripping, full of twists and brutal fight scenes, that will definitely keep you to thr edge of the seat.
+Overall, the movie is gripping, full of twists and brutal fight scenes, which will definitely keep you on the edge of your seat.
+What unfolds in the climax will definitely blow your mind.

 All about Dhurandhar 2